Elaborate dinner theater recreates air travel from the 1970s

 Joshua Sarlo/CNN

-The experience begins outside a row of warehouse buildings in Pacoima, an L.A. suburb near Santa Clarita.
+The experience begins outside a row of warehouse buildings in Pacoima, an L.A. suburb near Burbank.
 Guests enter from the parking lot on a red carpet and find a studio decked out like a 1960s airplane terminal.
 In one corner: A series of airline ticket counters, including an exact replica (computer and all) of a Pan Am desk from the era.
 On the other side: A lounge that comprises circular bars surrounded by stools and furniture made from old airplane parts.

 The back of the room is lined with a screen depicting the exterior of a Pan Am 747, circa 1971.